propublica/fakenator/README.md

 ## Under the hood

 ### Accessing the database
-You'll need a MySQL client, configured with the following:
+In order to access the DB, the docker rig needs to be running, and you'll need a MySQL client, configured with the following:
  - server: 127.0.0.1
  - user: docker
  - pass: docker